Blog

 What you’ll find in this guide:

 Finally, the insights captured from the digital twin contribute to a feedback loop.
 Companies take those insights, make changes, and test theories — and the cycle continues.
-The continuous feedback enables digital twins to adapt dynamically, ensuring they accurately reflect changes in the real world, and provide businesses with the most current information to drive decisions and outputs.
+The continuous feedback enables digital twins to adapt dynamically, ensuring they accurately reflect changes in the physical world and provide businesses with the most current information to drive decisions and outputs.

 Digital twins come in various forms and can work together for specific use cases or lifecycle stages.
 Here are the four common types to know: